 Council membership is specified under Section 14 of the Act.
-As of 30 June 2023 membership consisted of:
+As of 30 June 2024 membership consisted of:

-- a person nominated by the Minister (Chair, Ian Sauer); - the Chief Officer of Tasmania Fire Service (TFS) (A/Chief Officer Jeremy Smith); - a nominee of the Chief Officer (Director Capability and Strategy, Ross Hinkley); - the chief executive officer of the Forestry corporation (Steve Whiteley); - a nominee of the chief executive officer of the Forestry corporation (General Manager Forest Management, Suzette Weeding); - the Director of National Parks and Wildlife (General Manager Deputy Secretary, Jason Jacobi); - a nominee of the Director of National Parks and Wildlife (State Fire Manager, Katy Edwards); - a person nominated by the Tasmanian Farmers' and Graziers' Association (John Atkinson); - a person nominated by the Tasmanian Forest Products Association (Owen Hoffman); and - a person nominated by the Local Government Association of Tasmania (John Fisher).
+- a person nominated by the Minister (Chair, Ian Sauer); - the Chief Officer of Tasmania Fire Service (TFS) (Fire and Emergency Services Commissioner, Jeremy Smith); - a nominee of the Chief Officer (Executive Director Capability and Strategy, Ross Hinkley); - the chief executive officer of the Forestry corporation (Chief Executive Officer, Steve Whiteley); - a nominee of the chief executive officer of the Forestry corporation (General Manager Forest Management, Suzette Weeding);

+- the Director of National Parks and Wildlife (Secretary Department of Natural Resources and Environment, Jason Jacobi); - a nominee of the Director of National Parks and Wildlife (State Fire Manager, Katy Edwards); - a person nominated by the Tasmanian Farmers' and Graziers' Association (John Atkinson); - a person nominated by the Tasmanian Forest Products Association (General Manager, Owen Hoffman); and - a person nominated by the Local Government Association of Tasmania (John Fisher).

-Our Members
+Our Members - biographies

-State Fire Management Council membership as of 30 June 2023 are detailed in Table 1.
+State Fire Management Council membership as of 30 June 2024 are detailed in Table 1.

 Table 1.
-State Fire Management Council members as of June 2023 lan Sauer was appointed as independent Chair of SFMC in October 2014.
+State Fire Management Council members as of June 2024